Honoring Those Who Have Earned It

 Like my brother Haden, from my earliest days, I always wanted to be a fighter pilot just like my grandfathers.

 I took an unconventional route into the Air Force.
 I always wanted to go to the Air Force Academy but also wanted to play SEC football.
 I went to Vanderbilt to play football while doing NROTC (something that Roger never let me live down).
 I did that for two years and enjoyed my “real” college experience before starting all over at USAFA.
-After graduating in 2015, I’m in the final stages of Phase II (T-6s) in Undergraduate Pilot Training, on my way to becoming a fighter pilot just like my grandfathers.
+After graduating in 2015, I completed pilot training and like Haden, am now flying A-10s.
+My wife, also a USAFA grad, is also an A-10 pilot.

 Thank you to both Haden and Jay and their family!
 They are leaders of America’s new generation of Patriots.